Popular Science

-Popular Science (also known as PopSci) is an American digital magazine carrying popular science content, which refers to articles for the general reader on science and technology subjects.
+Popular Science (also known as PopSci) is an American popular science website, covering science and technology topics geared toward general readers.
 Popular Science has won over 58 awards, including the American Society of Magazine Editors awards for its journalistic excellence in 2003 (for General Excellence), 2004 (for Best Magazine Section), and 2019 (for Single-Topic Issue).
-With roots beginning in 1872, Popular Science has been translated into over 30 languages and is distributed to at least 45 countries.
+Its print magazine, which ran from 1872 to 2020, was translated into over 30 languages and distributed to at least 45 countries.
+In 2021, Popular Science switched to an all-digital format and abandoned the magazine format in 2023.

 Early history

 The Popular Science Monthly, as the publication was originally called, was founded in May 1872 by Edward L. Youmans to disseminate scientific knowledge to the educated layman.
 Youmans had previously worked as an editor for the weekly Appleton's Journal and persuaded them to publish his new journal.
 Early issues were mostly reprints of English periodicals.
 The journal became an outlet for writings and ideas of Charles Darwin, Thomas Henry Huxley, Louis Pasteur, Henry Ward Beecher, Charles Sanders Peirce, William James, Thomas Edison, John Dewey and James McKeen Cattell.
 William Jay Youmans, Edward's brother, helped found Popular Science Monthly in 1872 and was an editor as well.
 He became editor-in-chief on Edward's death in 1887.
-The publisher, D. Appleton & Company, was forced for economic reasons to sell the journal in 1900.
+The publisher, D. Appleton & Company, was forced to sell the journal for economic reasons in 1900.

 James McKeen Cattell became the editor in 1900 and the publisher in 1901.
 Cattell had a background in academics and continued publishing articles for educated readers.
-By 1915 the readership was declining and publishing a science journal was a financial challenge.
-In a September 1915 editorial, Cattell related these difficulties to his readers and announced that the Popular Science Monthly name had been "transferred" to a group that wanted the name for a general audience magazine, a publication which fit the name better.
-The existing journal would continue the academic tradition as Scientific Monthly.
-Existing subscribers would remain subscribed under the new name.
+By 1915, the readership was declining and publishing a science journal was a financial challenge.
+In a September 1915 editorial, Cattell related these difficulties to his readers and announced that the Popular Science Monthly name had been transferred to the Modern Publishing Company to start a new publication for general audiences.
+The existing academic journal would continue publishing under the name The Scientific Monthly, retaining existing subscribers.
 Scientific Monthly was published until 1958 when it was absorbed into Science.

-The Modern Publishing Company acquired the Popular Science Monthly name.
-This company had purchased Electrician and Mechanic magazine in 1914 and over the next two years merged several magazines together into a science magazine for a general audience.
-The magazine had a series of name changes: Modern Electrics and Mechanics, Popular Electricity and Modern Mechanics, Modern Mechanics and finally World's Advance, before the publishers purchased the name Popular Science Monthly.
+After acquiring the Electrician and Mechanic magazine in 1914, the Modern Publishing Company had merged it with Modern Electrics to become Modern Electrics & Mechanics.
+Later that year, they merged the publication with Popular Electricity and World's Advance to form Popular Electricity and Modern Mechanics.
+After further name changes that caused confusion among librarians, the Modern Publishing Company had purchased the Popular Science Monthly name to provide a clear signifier of the publication's focus on popular science.

 The October 1915 issue was titled Popular Science Monthly and World's Advance.
 The volume number (Vol. 87, No. 4) was that of Popular Science but the content was that of World's Advance.
 The new editor was Waldemar Kaempffert, a former editor of Scientific American.